juice-shop/pwning-juice-shop/part2/forgotten-content.md

 * When removing references to the site from the code the developers have been a bit sloppy.
+* More particular, they have been sloppy in a way that even the Angular Compiler was not able to clean up after them automatically.
 * It is of course not sufficient to just visit the donation site _directly_ to solve the challenge.